What is neurodiversity and neurodivergence?

 Dyspraxia / DCD

 Dyspraxia also known as Developmental Coordination Disorder (DCD) is a neurological condition which can present in a similar way to other types of neurodiversity, but has a different basis and underlying cause.
-Dyspraxia is a chronic condition beginning in childhood that causes that causes difficulties with motor (movement) skills and coordination.
+Dyspraxia is a chronic condition beginning in childhood that causes difficulties with motor (movement) skills and coordination.
 It often shows up as clumsiness.
 Dyspraxia may affect up to 5% of the population.

 Information and resources on the Dyspraxia support group of NZ website